 Do not describe your key characters in too much detail.
 Readers don't need to know what a character looks like from the tips of their hairs to their crusty toenails.

 Description is great, but it’s only skin deep.
 And a person is rarely who they say they are.

-And filling your story with trivia like your character’s favorite ice cream flavors or which movie they saw three times in theaters won’t move the plot forward or show us who they really are.
+Do not spend pages telling readers every detail about a character's likes and dislikes.
+Filling your story with trivia like your character’s favorite ice cream flavors or which movie they saw three times in theaters won’t move the plot forward or show us who they really are.

 Characterization is one of those topics they teach at the beginning of writer’s workshops and creative writing classes.

 But I’m about to say something provocative, something that may alienate me to writing professors everywhere.
 Here it is.
 You ready?

 Stories That Overdo Characterization Are Worthless

 In fact, characterization can even be harmful to the writing of your story.
 Let me explain.

 Good characters are the reason we read stories.
 We develop a relationship with Elizabeth Bennett, Holden Caulfield, and Harry, the boy who lived.
 Peter, Susan, Edmund and Lucy become our best buds, and when the story ends we’re sad they have to leave us.

 Have you ever heard of fan fiction?
 Some fourteen-year-old from Iowa wants to hang out with Harry after Hogwarts so they write a story and post it in a forum.